 Poke your god’s eye into a bouquet for a colorful centerpiece that any birthday girl will love!
 I chose Gerbera daisies.

-Using small cellophane bags, my personalized MOL tags, and scrap yarn, I also made simple candy favors for each guest to take home.
+Using small cellophane bags, my personalized Evermine tags, and scrap yarn, I also made simple candy favors for each guest to take home.
 I gave everyone a cute little God’s Eye Pin too.